 - What is a compact state?

-- What do you need to know when moving to another state?
+- What to know when moving to another state

-- What do you need to know when moving for military reasons?
+- What to know when you’re moving for military reasons

 Why would you transfer your nursing license?

 The top reason nurses give for needing to know how to transfer their nursing license to another state is the most obvious one — they’re moving.
 Whether your relocation is specifically for an exciting new job opportunity or for personal reasons, if you’re switching states, you’ll need to take care of switching your state of residency for licensing purposes.

 You also might need to transfer your nursing license if you’re planning on working as a travel nurse.
 These exciting jobs offer the chance to learn new skills, meet new people, and explore new locations.
 However they can also involve a lot of extra challenges.

 Military relocations are another common reason for moving, though if you or your spouse (or both of you!) are members of the military, you may be able to move without having to follow the same steps that civilians are required to take.

 If your move is going to take you to a new country, transferring your license is a bit more complicated.
 Unlike moving from one state to another, different countries have different requirements, and you may need to complete a more in-depth evaluation process to prove that you’re qualified.
 Make sure that you thoroughly investigate what you need to do to establish your eligibility in plenty of time to ensure that you can resume your nursing practice as soon as possible.